Paul Douglas (musician): Interviews

 In an interview with Batterie Magazine for their 2017 September/October edition, Douglas was asked about his work as the main drummer and musical director for Toots and the Maytals, in addition to being called upon by artists and producers such as Bob Marley, Lee Scratch Perry, Eric Gale, Ken Boothe, The Congos and Delroy Wilson.
 In the interview, Douglas explains one of his heroes to be Lloyd Knibb of The Skatalites, as well as being influenced my musicians such as George Benson, Carlos Santana, John Coltrane, Sam Cooke, and David Sanborn.
-On Sept.
-10, 2021 Paul Douglas was featured on an episode of The 212 Podcast.
+On 10 September 2021 Paul Douglas was the featured guest for series 3 episode 6 of The 212 Podcast.
+On 13 April 2023 Paul Douglas was one of the featured guests on the Mubi Podcast's episode "MUBI Podcast: "The Harder They Come"—Reggae Catches Fire on Film".

+Rolling Stone Feature: Paul Douglas was featured in the November 2024 issue of Rolling Stone Argentina, which highlighted his career and contributions as the "unsung hero of reggae."
+The article discusses his pivotal role in shaping the reggae sound alongside icons such as Bob Marley.

+BBC Podcast Series – Eras: In 2025, Douglas appeared in the BBC podcast series Eras.
+This season focused on Bob Marley's music and legacy, with Douglas discussing his career and his contributions to Marley's recordings.
+Previous seasons of the podcast have featured artists like Sting, The Beatles, ABBA, and Kylie Minogue.

 Museums and expositions

 From April 2017 to August 2017, Douglas is part of the Exposition Jamaica Jamaica ! at the Philharmonie de Paris in France.
 Douglas is featured on the poster displayed at the exposition showing the early formation of Bob Marley & The Wailers on the Tuff Gong record label, and he is additionally part of the exposition as a member of Toots and the Maytals for their importance in the development of reggae music.